Hacking, Accusations Of Clickbait Affecting Many Popular YouTubers

 If you noticed the titles to your favorite YouTube videos changed in the past few weeks, you are not alone.
-Several notable Youtube channels were hacked at the hands of the security hacking group, OurMine in just the latest of their notable advertising stunts.
+Several notable Youtube channels were hacked at the hands of the security hacking group OurMine in just the latest of their notable advertising stunts.

-The effected channels, all comprising the YouTube network Studio71, had titles and descriptions changed as a result of the hack.
+The affected channels, all comprising the YouTube network Studio71, had titles and descriptions changed as a result of the hack.
 Instead of the title that was originally chosen by the creator, videos now read “#OurMine,” with the descriptions stating that they were just testing the account holder’s security.

 “Hey, it’s OurMine, don’t worry we are just testing your security, please contact us for more information,” the descriptions read.